madmike200590/asp-guide/index.md

+# A coder's guide to answer set programming

 ## What is Answer Set Programming?

 Answer Set Programming (ASP) is a programming language mainly used for modelling in artificial intelligence applications.
 It lends itself to complex search and optimization problems from domains such as planning, scheduling, etc. ASP is a declarative language, meaning instead of writing a "step by step" list (i.e. an algorithm) for the computer on how to calculate something, we specify just _how a valid solution looks_ by means of logic-based rules.
 The software needed to run ASP code (i.e. the interpreter) is called an _ASP Solver_.